7 Essential Benefits of Ginseng Root

 Ginseng side effects are generally mild.
 It has been reported to cause nervousness and insomnia.
 Long-term use or high doses of ginseng may lead to headaches, dizziness, and stomach upset.

-For more information you can visit the product page or check our FAQ page where they have answered some of the most common questions regarding ginseng root.
+For more information you can visit the product page or check our FAQ page where we have answered some of the most common questions regarding ginseng root.

 * This article is intended for informational purposes only.
 The statements above have not been evaluated by the Food and Drug Administration (FDA).
 These products are not intended to diagnose, treat, cure, or prevent any disease.